Liberal Revolution of 1820: Historical background

+During and after the Peninsular War, the Portuguese people found themselves being ruled from Brazil and being subject to extensive control by Britain.
+Much of the Portuguese Army's officer corps were angered that the army was subject to British control and commanded by an Englishman, William Beresford.
+The 1808 Decree of the Opening of Ports to Friendly Nations opened Brazilian markets to foreign trade, while the 1810 Strangford Treaty guaranteed favored status to British goods in Portugal and resulted in Portuguese goods, in particular those produced in Lisbon and Porto, being unable to compete with them and setting off an economic crisis which deeply affected Portugal's bourgeoisie.
+Porto, with a prosperous and influential bourgeoisie who had maintained a rich liberal tradition, was the place where the Liberal Revolution began.

-After Napoleon's definite defeat in 1815, a clandestine Supreme Regenerative Council of Portugal and the Algarve was formed in Lisbon by army officers and freemasons, headed by General Gomes Freire de Andrade—Grand Master of the Grande Oriente Lusitano and former general under Napoleon until his defeat in 1814—with the objective to end British control of the country and to promote "the salvation and independence" of the pátria.
+After Napoleon's final defeat in 1815, a clandestine Supreme Regenerative Council of Portugal and the Algarve was formed in Lisbon by Portuguese army officers and freemasons, headed by General Gomes Freire de Andrade—Grand Master of the Grand Orient of Portugal and former general under Napoleon until his defeat in 1814—with the objective to end British control over Portugal, aiming to promote "the salvation and independence" of the pátria.
 In its brief existence the movement attempted to introduce liberalism in Portugal, although it ultimately failed to do so.
-In 1817 three masons, João de Sá Pereira Soares, Morais Sarmento and José Andrade Corvo, denounced the movement to the authorities, who arrested many suspects, including Freire de Andrade, who was charged with conspiracy against John VI, represented in continental Portugal by a regency, then overseen by the British military authority headed by William Carr Beresford.
+In 1817 three masons, João de Sá Pereira Soares, Morais Sarmento and José Andrade Corvo, denounced the movement to the authorities, who arrested many suspects, including Freire de Andrade, who was charged with conspiracy against John VI, represented in continental Portugal by a regency, then overseen by a military government led by Beresford.

 In October 1817, the Regency found the twelve of the accused guilty of treason against the nation and sentenced them to death by hanging.
 Beresford intended to suspend the sentence until it was confirmed by John VI, but the Regency, judging that such a move was a slight to its authority, ordered their immediate execution, which took place on 18 October at Campo do Santana (today, Campo dos Mártires da Pátria, "Field of the Martyrs of the Fatherland").
-Freire de Andrade was executed on the same day at the São Julião da Barra Fort.
-The executions sparked protests against Beresford and the Regency and intensified anti-British feeling in the country.
+Freire de Andrade was executed on the same day at the Fort of São Julião da Barra.
+The executions sparked protests against Beresford and the Regency and intensified anti-British sentiments in Portugal.

 A couple of years after the executions, Beresford left for Brazil to ask the King for more resources and powers to suppress the lingering presence of what he called "Jacobinism," which were granted to him.
 In his absence, the Revolution of Porto broke out in 1820, and upon his arrival from Brazil, he was forbidden to disembark in Lisbon.